-Natural Resources Conservation Service A product of the National Cooperative Soil Survey, a joint effort of the United States Department of Agriculture and other Federal agencies, State agencies including the Agricultural Experiment Stations, and local participants

-Custom Soil Resource Report for Yates County, New York

-This map is for soil purposes and an approx. boundary
+Natural Resources Conservation Service A product of the National Cooperative Soil Survey, a joint effort of the United States Department of Agriculture and other Federal agencies, State agencies including the Agricultural Experiment Stations, and local participants Custom Soil Resource Report for Yates County, New York This map is for soil purposes only.
+There will be approx. 4 acres tillable taken out of this to be approx. 75 acres w/ approx 54 tillable